CSS Pseudo-elements in SCSS and how to using it

 Button class CSS ::before and ::after properties in SCSS

-These are just a few examples of how to use SCSS to style ::before and ::after pseudo-elements.
+These are just a few examples of how to use SCSS to style ::before and ::after with CSS pseudo elements.
 With SCSS's nesting, variables, and mixins, you can create more complex and dynamic styles for these pseudo-elements, making your web applications visually appealing and interactive.
 The possibilities are endless, and SCSS provides a powerful toolset to enhance your CSS styling capabilities.

 Conclusion